pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 just specify any config with ``_qlora`` in its name.

-All the rest of the LoRA parameters remain the same for QLoRA - check out the section above on :ref:`LoRA <glossary_lora>` to see how to configure.
+All the rest of the LoRA parameters remain the same for QLoRA - check out the section above on :ref:`LoRA <glossary_lora>` to see how to configure these parameters.

 To configure from the command line: